 If your house is over valued for its location, this will affect how long it is on the market.
 One option in this case is to reduce the price it’s being sold for.

 If your home needs repair work doing, which means the buyers will need to spend money spent to bring it up to date, this will affect the valuation.
-In other words, this will reduce the value of your house if it requires money to be spent.
+In other words, this reduces the value of your house.
+This is because it requires money to be spent.

-This can limit your market, as only certain people are happy to buy a house that needs doing up.
-This can delay the sale, especially if the value does not reflect the work to be done.
+This will limit your market, as only certain people are happy to buy a house that needs doing up.
+This could delay the sale, especially if the value doesn’t reflect the work to be done.

 If you don’t have the time to wait for this.
 If you want to move quickly, your options are more limited.

-If the market is slow at the time you are looking to sell, this will slowdown how long it takes to sell.
+If the market is slow at the time you’re trying to sell your home, this will slowdown how long it takes to sell.
 Unless you list your house at under market value that is.

-A slow market could either be at a certain point in the calendar, i.e. selling a house in December is not as good a time as it is to sell a house in the Spring.
+A slow property market could either be at a certain point in the calendar, i.e. selling a house in December, which is not as good a time.
+Versus selling a house in the Spring.

-It could also be that the housing market in general is slow.
-As we all know the housing market has its ups and it has its downs too.
+It could also be the housing market in general is slow.
+As we all know the housing market has its ups and downs.

-If it’s a buyer’s market and there’s a glut of your type of house on the market, this may also have an impact on how long it takes to sell your house.
-Buyers can be more choosy about the house they buy in these types of markets.
+If it’s a buyer’s market and there’s a glut of your type of house on the market, this may have an impact on how long it takes to sell your house.
+Buyers can be more choosy about the house they buy in a buyer’s market.

-One of the options open to you in this case is to take it off the market Then re-list it when the market conditions change or improve.
+One option is to take your house off the market.
+Then re-list it when market conditions change or improve.

-However, if you are keen to sell your house quickly for whatever reason, this may not be an option for you.
+However, if you are keen to sell your house quickly, this may not be the best option for you.

 In which case you may need to consider dropping the price.
 But please read on for other options open to you if you house isn’t selling.